swsnu/swppfall2019/hw2/README.md

 ## Grading

 This assignment is composed of a total of 80 points.
-We will score your code with our e2e test code, having 55 test cases that reflects the requirements given above.
+We will score your feature implementation (**lastest commit before 4 October 11:59 PM**) with our e2e test code, having 55 test cases that reflects the requirements given above.
 You will get 1 point for each passed test case.
-Also, we will check your unit test coverage, which is 25 points in total.
+Also, we will check your unit test coverage (**latest commit before 11 October 11:59 PM**), which is 25 points in total.
 Grading details are shown below.

+### Feature Implementation Score
 The e2e test consist of cases about:
 - Log in page features (4 points)
 - Article list page features (5 points)